omarreis/BoatAttitude/README.md

 # BoatAttitude
 This Delphi Firemonkey 3D sample app uses phone sensors to position a sailboat.
-It is a FiremonkeySensorFusion usage sample ( see /omarreis/FiremonkeySensorFusion )
+It is a FiremonkeySensorFusion usage sample ( see /omarreis/FiremonkeySensorFusion ) Delphi's Gyro sample app tries to this, but does not quite get there.

 ## FiremonkeySensorFusion